-The illicit drugs market in the Colombian agrarian context
+The illicit drugs market in the Colombian agrarian context Why the issue of illicit cultivation is highly relevant to the peace process

 The distribution of land and its unjust use are the major causes of violence in Colombia.
 For this reason land issues are the starting point of current peace talks between the Santos government and the FARC guerrillas.
 Remedying these structural problems at the heart of rural Colombia is the best guarantee of progress of the current peace negotiations that could bring an end to a half-century-old violent conflict.